Fifa probes abuse of England players

 Despite Uefa ordering Hungary to play three home games behind closed doors after fans' discriminatory behaviour, fans were allowed in on Thursday as the game came under Fifa's jurisdiction.

-The Uefa ban relates to to racism and other discriminatory conduct which took place during Euro 2020 in June.
+The Uefa ban relates to racism and other discriminatory conduct which took place during Euro 2020 in June.

-While Uefa manage World Cup qualifiers involving European teams, Fifa are able to take action because it is their competition.
+While Uefa manage World Cup qualifiers involving European teams, Fifa is able to take action because it is their competition.

 The game's global governing body is yet to receive reports from match officials and delegates who were at the game, which was marred by a number of incidents.